Dewa Sanzan 出羽三山

 The Dewa Sanzan mountains are some of the oldest locations for mountain worship in Japan.
-You can become a devoted pilgrim dressed in a white traditional robe, and explore the three mountains for an unforgettable three-day religious hiking experience.

 Only Mt.
 Haguro is accessible throughout the year; Mt.
 Gassan is closed from early autumn to early summer due to heavy snowfall, while Mt.
 Yudono is closed from autumn to spring.